 Is it possible to forecast whether taking one arrangement of tools offline will lead to a 4% drop in throughput for the day?
 Whereas an alternative arrangement may only yield a 2% drop?

 What is the impact of taking those same tools down at 7 am tomorrow as opposed to 5 pm two days from now?

 What if – due to personnel requirements - you need all maintenance to take place at the same time?
 Alternatively, can they be staggered in 10-minute intervals for the same reason?

 Fulfilling your KPIs

-But what happens if it was possible to use your KPIs as basis to optimise maintenance scheduling?
+But what happens if it was possible to use your KPIs as basis to optimize maintenance scheduling?
 Instead of using a simple rule-based predictive model, such scheduling weighs constraints and finds the optimal schedule that will enable you to meet your KPIs.

-Flexciton's smart scheduling technology addresses all such questions by finding the optimal schedule for your fab in any variety of forecasted conditions.
+Flexciton's scheduling technology addresses all such questions by finding the optimal schedule for your fab in any variety of forecasted conditions.

 Our ‘what-if’ scenario capability allows fab managers to effortlessly trial new preventative maintenance plans based on a variety of trade-offs or constraints.
 In addition, rather than dictate the time that tools must be taken offline, our optimizer will ensure all KPIs are achieved as best as possible, given the constraints.
 What to know more about integrating and optimizing wafer fab scheduling to meet production KPIs?
-Read the following article
+Read the following article.

 By doing so, it prescribes the optimal maintenance schedule for the factory.
 All the fab manager has to do is to decide on suitable windows of time for each of the tools to be taken down.